Penguin134/CS102A22S12/Readme.md

 ### What is MaxHeap or MinHeap?

 You can consider them as a special container.
-You can add integers into them and get some information about the intergers.
+You can add integers into them and get some information about the integers.

 ### How do they work?